wilmix8/DOTWEB3.0PART4/README.md

 # JWEB4.0
 =========

-JWEB4.0 is otherwise known as JDollarPart4 and it is used for datatransfer from
+JWEBAGENT Programming Language is about more detail about JWEB CLOUD computing. and it is used for datatransfer from Linux to windows .

-Linux to windows . and it is invented by wilmix jemin j in JWEB(JDollar) P.L.
+and it is invented by wilmix jemin j in JWEB(JDollar) P.L. at year 2017.

-So that Windows JDollar can easily take the data from LInux.

 ADVANTAGES
 ===========